benjamingorman/todoyo/README.md

 # todoyo

-Todoyo is a minimalist todo app based around vim motions.
+Todoyo is a minimalist todo app controlled entirely through vim motions.

-It is designed to make the experience of editing a todo list as pleasant and quick as possible.
+It is designed to make the experience of editing a todo list as pleasant and efficient as possible.

 ![todoyo screenshot](./screenshots/todoyo-example.jpeg)